 The excavations left by the mining works have been converted into lakes which are now home to fish, lotus plants and water lilies and some more exotic species, namely crocodiles and hippos.

-New trees have been planted which, combined with the surviving earlier forest, are now attracting a wide variety of bird species, insects and animals.
+New trees were planted and are now maturing which, combined with the surviving earlier forest, are attracting a wide variety of bird species, insects and animals.